DevExpress/testcafe-browser-provider-electron/README.md

 ### getContextMenuItem

-Gets a snapshot of the specified menu item from the **last** opened context menu.
+Gets a snapshot of the specified menu item from the **most recently** opened context menu.

 ```js
 async function getContextMenuItem (menuItemSelector)